 That’s the problem we built Copycat Cafe to solve.

 Copycat Cafe is a language learning app focused on conversation practice, using a Watch → Copy → Chat method with AI pronunciation scoring (0-100%) and an AI conversation partner.
-It currently offers French, with Spanish coming soon and more languages planned.
+It currently offers French and Spanish, with more languages planned.

 Full disclosure: We make Copycat Cafe, so we’re obviously biased.
 That said, here’s what makes it different from Pimsleur and Duolingo, and why we think it fills a real gap: